crschmidt/communitypedalpower.org/content/_index.md

-Community Pedal Power, Inc. is a 501(c)3 non-profit focused on community cycling advocacy.
-The project ties together a number of community events and projects designed to help further community cycling advocacy.
+Community Pedal Power, Inc. is a 501(c)3 non-profit focused on community biking advocacy.
+The project ties together a number of community events and projects designed to help further community biking advocacy.

 <style>
   .image-gallery {